The PeleLMeX Model

 In a nutshell, PeleLMeX features include:

-Time advance based on a spectral-deferred corrections approach that conserves species mass and energy and evolves on the equation of state
+• Time advance based on a spectral-deferred corrections approach that discretely conserves species mass and energy while evolving the system on the equation of state

-Closed chamber algorithm enable time-varying background pressure changes
+• Closed chamber algorithm enables time-varying background pressure changes

 Mathematical background

-PeleLMeX evolves chemically reacting low Mach number flows with block-structured adaptive mesh refinement (AMR).
-The code depends upon the AMReX library to provide the underlying data structures, and tools to manage and operate on them across massively parallel computing architectures.
+PeleLMeX evolves chemically reacting low Mach number flows with block-structured adaptive mesh refinement (AMR) on coordinate-aligned mapped rectangular grids.
+The code depends upon the AMReX library to provide the underlying data structures and tools to manage and operate on them across massively parallel computing heterogeneous compute architectures.
 PeleLMeX also utilizes the source code and algorithmic infrastructure of AMReX-Hydro.
-PeleLMeX borrows heavily from PeleLM.
-The core algorithms in PeleLM are described in the following papers:
+The core algorithm of PeleLMeX borrows heavily from PeleLM but is simplified to avoid temporal subcycling across the AMR mesh hierarchy.
+The core algorithms in PeleLM are described in the following series of papers:

 The low Mach number flow equations